ys2843/Yang_Personal_Website/README.md

 To run this project locally,

-+ First go to the directory in terminal and enter `npm install`.
++ Go to the directory in terminal and enter `npm install`.
 + Then enter `npm start`.
 You could visit the site on **localhost:3000** in browser.

 ### Deloyment